-Complete Buyer’s Guide to Test Management Software:
+Buyer’s Guide To Test Management Software:

-Today’s tutorial is going to be the one which you would wish to bookmark and keep as a reference that will serve you as and when you need to evaluate your test management tool choices.
+Today’s tutorial is going to be the one that you would wish to bookmark and keep as a reference that will serve you as and when you need to evaluate your test management tool choices.

 We will start with a quick intro on test management and dig deeper into what are the steps to be followed while choosing the best test management software.

 This tutorial on Test Management and different tools will give you a complete overview of its meaning, need, parameters and features along with the list of top test management tools available in the market in simple terms for easy understanding of anyone who wants to know and select the best Tool.